avast/wanna-ml/README.md

 ```

 ## WANNA Notebooks
-On of the goals of wanna is to allow Avast ML team to get started quickly with Vertex AI platform
+One of the goals of wanna is to allow Avast ML team to get started quickly with Vertex AI platform
 and have freedom to explore within a sa

 Builds containers and creates user-managed vertex-ai notebooks where Notebooks: